-Transplanting our entry size or primo size citrus trees into bigger pots or containers is a simple process.
-The compact sizes fit well in a variety of pots or can be planted in the ground.
+Transplanting our primo size citrus trees into bigger pots or containers is a simple process.
+The compact size fits well in a variety of pots or can be planted in the ground.
 Here is our transplanting guide to get you started.

 Citrus Trees originated in subtropical and tropical regions of Asia.
 This and the need to protect them from deadly diseases like HLB requires them to be propagated in screened greenhouses that provide the heat, humidity, and protection they need.
 This does not mean that home growers need to grow them in greenhouses, but it does mean that you need to acclimate citrus trees to your climate before you plant your tree.
 This guide will cover a wide variety of citrus trees including Oranges, Lemons, Calamansi, Limes, Kumquats, Mandarins, and Grapefruits.